 The existence of life on the planet earth is mainly based on certain functions and processes.
-There are certain basic vital processes which are essential for an organism to stay healthy and to maintain the proper functioning of the body organ system, which all are necessary for survival.
+There are certain basic vital processes which are essential for an organism to stay healthy and to maintain the proper functioning of the body’s organ systems and are necessary for survival.
 These basic essential activities performed by an organism are called as life processes.

-Transportation and transportation system in plants and animals are entirely different.
+Transportation or transportation system in plants and animals are entirely different.
 In animals, transportation is carried out through the circulatory system.
 This system includes the heart, blood, and blood carrying blood vessels.

-Metabolism is the chemical process in which different types of chemical reactions involved in controlling the living state of the cells in an organism.
+Metabolism is the chemical process in which different types of chemical reactions are involved in controlling the living state of the cells in an organism.
 It is broadly classified into catabolism and anabolism.

 Catabolism: The metabolic process in which energy is released.